What is a fear-release session?

 How do I find an aligned OB or midwife?

 The first plan of action in determining the right care provider for you is knowing what’s available and what models of care exist.
-The very best way to explore these options, especially as a first time parent, is to jump into a birth education class, of course we’re partial to Hypnobirthing.
-Then, start interviewing doulas who can help you find the right fit.
+Th best way to explore these options, especially as a first time parent, is to take an evidence based birth education class, of course we’re partial to Hypnobirthing Then, start interviewing doulas who can help you find the right fit.
 Our team provides a list of questions to review with your care provider so you know you’re on the same page.

 How do I find an aligned doula?